Napkin Manufacturer vs Wholesaler – Which Is Better Value?

 What's the difference?

 Manufacturer – A company that produces napkins in its own facility.
 You buy directly from the source, with no intermediaries.
+Check our B2B offer for businesses.

 Wholesaler/Importer – A company that purchases finished napkins from abroad (often from China, Turkey, or Italy) and resells them locally.
 They add their margin and handle logistics.